Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Classical dynamics of the coupled top Hamiltonian

-The classical dynamics of the angular momentum operators-dependent quantum Hamiltonian can be defined in various ways.
-One method is to consider the quantum Hamiltonian as a classical Hamiltonian and replace all the commutator brackets of the angular momentum operators with the generalized Poisson brackets introduced in Ref. \cite{Martin}.
-Then, the equation of motion for all the ``components'' of angular momentum is derived using the generalized Poisson brackets.
-However, there is an equivalent method by which we can also derive the equation of motion.
-First, we write down the Heisenberg's equation of motion for all the components of the angular momentum operators, i.e. $\frac{d J_{\alpha i}}{dt} = - \imath \left[J_{\alpha i}, H_{\rm eff}\right]$, then divide both sides by the spin $j$, identify the rescaled angular momentum operators $J_{\alpha i}/j$, and take the classical limit $j \rightarrow \infty$.
-The rescaled angular momentum operators at $j \rightarrow \infty$ limit become classical variables and commute with each other.
-For example, $J_x/j \rightarrow X$ and $J_y/j \rightarrow Y$, then $[X, Y] = I Z/j$ where $J_z/j \rightarrow Z$; then at $j \rightarrow \infty$ limit, the right-hand side of the commutator bracket relation will be zero.
-The rescaled angular momentum variables satisfy the constraint $X_1^2 + Y_1^2 + Z_1^2 = X_2^2 + Y_2^2 + Z_2^2 = 1$.
-This means that the classical dynamics of the coupled-top take place on the surface of $2$-spheres.
-The straightforwardness of the latter method prompts us to apply it to derive the classical equation of motion.
+From the classical Hamiltonian given in Eq. \eqref{H_cl}, we can derive classical equations of motion of the coupled top system using the generalized Poisson brackets introduced in Ref. \cite{Martin}.
+The same equations of motion can also be obtained as follows: first, we write Heisenberg's equation for each component of the angular momentum operator, i.e., $\frac{d J_{\alpha i}}{dt} = - i \left[J_{\alpha i}, H \right]$.
+Then divide both sides of the equation by the spin $j$.
+Finally, we use the commutation property of the rescaled angular momentum operators and obtain the equations of motion.
+The straightforwardness of the latter method prompts us to apply it to derive the classical equation of motion, and the following equations of motion are obtained (a detailed derivation is given in Appendix A)

-Following the above prescription, we present a rigorous derivation of the equation of motion of only one component of the angular momentum, say $J_{x1}$.
-Others are derived identically, and we just present the final form of them.
-Equation of motion of angular momentum operator ${J}_{x1}$ can be obtained as: